jasDestiny/Data-Science/Project scheduler/readme.txt

 STEP 1:

-Create a google form, just google "Google forms" and create it to get project details from students.
+Create a google form, just google "Google forms" and create it to get project details from students(same form for both morning and afternoon batches).

 STEP 2: